-Please note: Pupils aged 4 at the start of the academic year in reception and above are funded as full time equivalent pupils via the schools block of the dedicated schools grant and therefore funded hours are not relevant for those pupils as they are not funded via the free entitlement.
+Please note: Pupils aged 4 as at the 31 August in reception and above, who are funded via the schools block of the dedicated schools grant, are not eligible for DAF funding.
+Further information on the DAF is available in the early years national funding formula (EYNFF) operational guidance.